 This is not just any ski course.
 We use the short ski method.
-We start with supershort skis (just a tad longer than the boot) and direct parallel turn.
+We start first-time-skiers with supershort skis (just a tad longer than the boot) and direct parallel turn.
 (With short skis you needn't learn the snowplough.)
 Each day of ski class you progress to slightly longer skis.
 Everyone can learn to ski because we start with such short skis and we learn by goofing off and playing silly games.
 It will be the most fun you've had since you were a kid.

 Parallel Skiing Munich provides ski equipment, organises ski passes, transport from Munich with car sharing and lodging at a cozy farmhouse with pub in Tirol.
 All in.

 We go away for the whole weekend, leave Munich FriEve, return SunEve.You might think it easier not to go for the whole weekend but just to show up at a ski resort and go for a ski lesson, but it’s not easier.
 You would arrive late morning, queue up to fit boots, queue up to get skis and queue up to sign up for ski class.
 It could be afternoon before you finally start your ski lesson.
 If you go with us, you get two full days of ski lessons, you have a later sleep, take your already fitted ski boots for a short ride to the slope, and start with your ski instructor, whom you got to know the evening before.

 And we get extra value from our farmhouse pub from the evenings spent in the pub analyzing our skiers' ski technique on videos taken that day and planning the next day.